Lhemamou/lhemamou.github.io/_pages/about.md

 I am Léo Hemamou, and welcome to my webpage!

+I am currently an Applied Scientist at Asteria, a bio-inspired innovation startup.
+I am focused on bridging the biological and engineering worlds via NMT, KG, etc

-I am currently a NLP research data scientist at Sanofi in the AIDA team (Artificial Intelligence and deep analytics).
+In 2023, I was part of the AIDA team (Artificial Intelligence and deep analytics) in Sanofi as an NLP research data scientist.

-In 2022, I held a research data scientist position in ICIMS in the Talent Cloud Artificial Intelligence Team.
+In 2022, I held a research data scientist position at ICIMS in the Talent Cloud Artificial Intelligence Team.

 In 2021, I obtained my PhD in Computer Science entitled "Automatic Analysis of Multimodal Behaviors in Job Asynchronous Video Interview".
 My PhD was in collaboration between LIMSI-CNRS, Telecom ParisTech, and EASYRECRUE.

 Research topics
 ======
 Since my thesis I have always been interested in a large number of topics in the field of machine learning.
-Nevertheless, over the years, my expertise has been sharpened especially on the use of deep learning for the understanding of human behavior.
-This field of research touches many topics such as automatic speech analysis, automatic speech recognition, mutlimodal fusion, interpretability, fairness, etc.
+Nevertheless, over the years, my expertise has been sharpened especially on the use of deep learning for the understanding of human behavior and NLP.
+This field of research touches many topics such as automatic speech analysis, automatic speech recognition, multimodal fusion, interpretability, fairness, long sequence processing, automatic summarization, PEFT, etc

-Recently, I am interested in long sequence processing, multimodal fusion, automatic summarization and prompt tuning.
+Recently, I am interested in Knowledge Graphs, Small LM and Neural Machine Translation.

 PhD Research topics